Particl-Community/academy/in-depth/indepth_privacy_tips.rst

 On Particl, it's impossible for anyone to associate an **IP address** to any other Particl-related data.
 And while your IP address is broadcast to other peers on the network, it doesn't reveal anything meaninful about you.
 The only thing it really tells is that someone in the world owns this IP address and uses Particl.

-If you want to take your online privacy a step further, you can **route your connection through the Tor network**, a networking protocol used to spoof internet connections.
+If you want to take your online privacy a step further, you can :doc:`route your connection through the Tor network <../guides/guide_general_enable_tor>`, a networking protocol used to spoof internet connections.
 This will broadcast a fake IP address to the network and keep your real one confidential.

 Marketplace-Related Privacy
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Particl's marketplace takes your security and privacy very seriously.
 It is built from the ground up in such a way that never creates any useful data about what you.
 When no data exists, it can't be collected, analyzed, and shared with anyone else.

-Uploaded content
+Marketplace content
 ~~~~~~~~~~~~~~~~

 When you upload content like images online, it often contains sensitive data about you like where the picture was taken (geo-location) or what device was used to take the picture.
-This is a big privacy issue that can lead you to unwillingly reveal the location of your home, for example.
+This is a big privacy issue that can lead you to unwillingly reveal the GPS location of your home, for example.

 To protect you from this, Particl encrypts and strips every image of its metadata before broadcasting it to the rest of the network.
 This makes it impossible for anyone to collect any useful information about user uploaded images.

 Two-party escrow system
 ~~~~~~~~~~~~~~~~~~~~~~~

-When a transaction goes wrong and needs to be resolved by a third-party, marketplaces act as the deciding factor by issuing a resolution.
+Normally, when a transaction goes wrong and needs to be resolved by a third-party, marketplaces and payment processors act as the deciding factor by issuing a resolution.
 They have the final say in who should get the money when a conflict arise.
 They can also ban users, force refunds, and etc.

-This puts the security of your data and your online privacy at great risk.
-While a third-party can protect your from scammers and help you out when you need it, it also gains full access to all of your information.
+This puts the security of your data and your online privacy at great risks.
+While a third-party can protect you from scammers and help you out when you need it, it also gains full access to all of your information.

-To offer the same kind of protection without impeding on your online privacy, Particl uses a two-party escrow system.
-It doesn't involve any third-party.
-It instead relies on security deposits that can only be refunded once both parties agree a transaction has been completed in a satisfactory way.
+To offer the same kind of protection without impeding on your online privacy, Particl uses a two-party escrow system that uses autonomous blockchain smart-contracts.
+No party, other than the one you're transacting with, can gain access to or interact with it.
+Instead of human mediation, security deposits are made by both transacting parties and are only refunded once the two of them agree the transaction has been completed in a satisfactorily way.

-This means there is no one that can access any of your personal or transaction information.
-And as you probably know by now, no identifiable data is created about you in the first place anyway.
+This results is an escrow process that is entirely private and very secure.
+None of your personal information or data can be extracted by any third-party and all information is kept confidential on the blockchain.
+There is no digital footprint generated.

 Secure messaging
 ~~~~~~~~~~~~~~~~

 On traditional marketplaces, all your communications with buyers and sellers are stored, monitored, and analyzed by the marketplace itself.
-This, of course, exposes a great deal of information about you.
-It opens the door wide open for anyone, authorized or not, to collect a lot of information about you and use it for their own benefit.
+This, of course, exposes a great deal of information about you and your business.
+It opens the door wide open for anyone, authorized or not, to collect or steal a lot of information about you and use it for their own benefit.

-Particl makes sure to put that issue to rest by encrypting all the messages you send to other people before they even get sent.
-Only the person you're addressing a message to can open and read it.
-Messages are not stored on any central database and their content cannot be known by any unauthorized party.
+Particl makes sure to put that issue to rest by relying on a completely decentralized messaging network named SecureMessaging (SMSG).
+It encrypts, end-to-end, all the messages you send to other users and automatically delivers them to the intended recipient.
+Only the people you're sending a message to can open and read it.
+It cannot be intercepted and decrypted by anyone else.

 Achieve Maximum Privacy
 -----------------------